jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 (2) The following provisions of this Act bind the Crown:
   (a) section 22 and subpart 4 of Part 2 (which relate to the powers of the Minister and of officials); and (b) Part 3 and Schedules 4, 5, and 6 (which relate to the Commission, the reorganisation of local authorities, and the establishment of community boards); and
-  (c) Part 10 and Schedule 15 (which relate to the Minister's powers in relation to the governance of local authorities).
+  (c) Part 10 (which relates to the Minister's powers in relation to the governance of local authorities).
 (3) Subpart 1 of Part 8 binds the Crown to the extent set out in sections 153 and 154.
 (4) Except as provided in subsections (2) and (3), this Act, and the regulations and bylaws made under it, apply to the interest of any lessee, licensee, or other person claiming an interest in any property of the Crown in the same manner as they apply to private property.
 (5) A local authority or person or body of persons (whether incorporated or not) appointed, under section 28 of the Reserves Act 1977, to control and manage any public reserve that is vested in the Crown is, by virtue of that appointment, deemed to have an interest in that reserve.